MNRSkills/Dictionary-web-app-FM/README.md

 # Tools
+- React
+- TailwindCSS
+- Axios
-- React, TailwindCSS, Axios, Vite
+- Vite
+- VS Code

 # Project Summary
 - The user will not have a word displayed at first until they type it in.